sweet-delights/hybrid-platforms-conductor/README.md

 Now being able to keep DevOps agile and robust is really difficult around multiple platforms and technologies.

 **This is where Hybrid Platforms Conductor can help: it helps DevOps define simple, robust and scalable processes that can adapt easily to ever-changing platforms and technologies in your development and operations environments.**

+In other words, Hybrid Platforms Conductor lets you **map your DevOps processes in a platform and technology independent way on simple interfaces** (CLI executables, APIs...).

 ## How?